Back

 Hocking's Bronze Medal Winning Dairy Cream Ices

-... but you may also enjoy the options listed below ...
+... and you may also enjoy the options listed below ...

-*** For information on the Appledore Visual Arts Festival, Appledore Book Festival and the Flower Festival - please go to Events ***
+** For information on the Appledore Summer Festival, Appledore Book Festival and other events - please go to Events **

 North Devon Maritime Museum